Blessing of dimension in Bayesian inference on covariance matrices: Application

-In this Section, we apply our method to identify associations between expressed genes in a high-throughput sequencing immune cell dataset.
-Identifying gene expression associations in varying immune cell populations and among multiple lineages is critical to understanding the inflammatory response to infectious and chronic diseases \citep{ota2021dynamic, saini2022gene}.
-This enables subsequent detection of corresponding cellular and molecular pathways underlying pathological conditions.
-For this application, we consider the GSE109125 dataset, which contains RNAseq data from 127 highly purified immune cell lineages including adaptive and innate lymphocytes, myeloid cells, mast cells, and neutrophils.
-The lineages along with the associated differentiation cascades were profiled using the ImmGen ULI pipeline \citep{yoshida2019cis}.
+We used FABLE to identify associations between gene expressions in a high-throughput sequencing immunocellular dataset.
+Identifying gene expression associations in varying immune cell populations and between multiple lineages is critical to understanding the inflammatory response to infectious and chronic diseases \citep{ota2021dynamic, saini2022gene}.
+We consider the GSE109125 dataset, which contains RNAseq data from 127 highly purified immune cell lineages, including adaptive and innate lymphocytes, myeloid cells, mast cells, and neutrophils.
+These data were profiled using the ImmGen ULI pipeline \citep{yoshida2019cis}.

-We first log-transformed raw data counts $R_{ij}$ for the $i$th cell and $j$th gene as $y^{*}_{ij} = \log_2(R_{ij} + 1)$.
-Next, we proceed to center the data for analysis before fitting the latent factor model.
-Finally, we use the \texttt{genefilter} package in \texttt{R} \citep{gentleman2015genefilter} to filter relevant genes.
-In this case, we filtered genes according to their variance and considered the top $10\%$ of genes with the highest variances.
-There were no cells with missing entries.
+We first log-transform raw data counts $R_{ij}$ for the $i$th cell and $j$th gene as $y^{*}_{ij} = \log_2(R_{ij} + 1)$ and center the data; there are no cells with missing entries.
+We then use the \texttt{genefilter} package in \texttt{R} \citep{gentleman2015genefilter, bioconductor2015} to filter relevant genes before fitting the latent factor model.
+In this case, we filter genes according to their variance and consider the top $10\%$ of genes with the highest variances.
 After carrying out appropriate pre-processing of the dataset, we obtain expression data $\mathbf{Y} \in \mathbb{R}^{n \times p}$ for $p = 5300$ genes measured on $n = 205$ cells.

-We compare results from applying the three methods CC-FABLE, MGSP, and ROTATE on the data.
-The fitted log-likelihoods using the whole data $\mathbf{Y}$ are $-490006.4$, $ -503574$, and $-728959.9$ for CC-FABLE, MGSP, and ROTATE, respectively.
-This suggests that CC-FABLE fits the data the best among the three methods.
-The estimated rank when using the $\mbox{JIC}(k)$ criterion as highlighted in Section \ref{subsec:hyperchoice} is $\widehat{k} = 30$.
-As a posterior predictive check, we investigated the average coverage of entrywise predictive intervals across all the entries of $\mathbf{Y}$.
-When using CC-FABLE, the average predictive coverage is $0.97$.
-To further investigate model fit, we also looked into the proportion of variance explained for each gene using CC-FABLE.
-The average proportion of variance explained across variables when using CC-FABLE is $0.83$, indicating that the factor model is a good fit.
+We compare results from applying the three methods FABLE, MGSP, and ROTATE on the data.
+All three approaches fit the Bayesian latent factor model as described in Section \ref{sec:method}.
+The estimated rank when using the $\mbox{JIC}(k)$ criterion as highlighted in Section \ref{subsubsec:tunek} is $\widehat{k} = 30$.
+For the other approaches MGSP and ROTATE, $k$ is estimated as described in Section \ref{subsec:preliminaries}.
+Fitting the ROTATE approach by gradually increasing \texttt{lambda0} as described in Section \ref{subsec:preliminaries} did not perform well for this application.
+Instead, we obtain superior performance by starting with \texttt{lambda0 = 1} and gradually increasing it to \texttt{lambda0 = 5} and \texttt{lambda0 = 10}, and provide the results for all three choices.